louisa-uno/roblox-fishing-simulator-bot/README.md

 -   Simulates mouse clicks and movements.
 -   Detects fish and air bubbles using pixel color recognition.
 -   Randomized click timings to simulate human-like interactions.
+-   Adjusts to the difficult of fish, making sure the fishing meter stays on center.
 -   Keeps track of the number of fish caught.
--   Exits when the inventory is full.
+-   Automatically sells if inventory is full.
+(Only if you bought gamepass.)

 ## Prerequisites